japila-books/spark-sql-internals/docs/spark-sql-AggUtils.md

 # AggUtils Helper Object

-`AggUtils` is a Scala object that defines the methods used exclusively when <<spark-sql-SparkStrategy-Aggregation.adoc#, Aggregation>> execution planning strategy is executed.
+`AggUtils` is a Scala object that defines the methods used exclusively when [Aggregation](execution-planning-strategies/Aggregation.md) execution planning strategy is executed.

 * <<planAggregateWithoutDistinct, planAggregateWithoutDistinct>>